omeka/classic-enduser/docs/Plugins/LocalContexts.md

 ### Apply projects to your site

-A Super User can choose to have one or more projects appear in your site footer.
-This will display all labels and notices attached to that project, along with a link to the project in the LC Hubs registry.
+A Super User can choose to have one or more projects appear in the site footer.
+This will display all labels and notices attached to that project (in all languages), along with a link to the project in the LC Hubs registry.

 Go to the Plugins tab, then find the Local Contexts entry in the table.
 Click the "Configure" button.
 You will see a list of projects that have been added to your site through the API.
 You can check one or more boxes here to display all the related notices and labels for each selected project.

 ![Image](../doc_files/plugin_images/LocalContexts_footer.png)

-The LC content will load below the customized footer text that can be set in the theme configuration, and before the copyright information that is set in the installation settings.
+The LC content will load below the customized footer text that can be set in the theme configuration, and after the copyright information that is set in the installation settings.

 ![Image](../doc_files/plugin_images/LocalContexts_footerPublic.png)